Cryptorado-Community/Cryptorado-Quasar/README.md

 ### Live demo at: https://colorado-community-resources.github.io
 ---
 ## Goal:
-A community run and maintained website that anyone can host and contribute to.
+A community run and maintained website that **anyone can host** and contribute to.
 It will be the place to go to find out what is going on in the Colorado Blockchain & DLT community.
 Resources will be available to get connected, to learn, and to get involved in all that is going on.

+The site aims to be _static_ and _client side only compute (or integrated API calls for distributed compute)_ to enable one to completely own and manage their own data on the site, and are _incentivized_ to host and run operations related to the site.  (see `Desired Architecture and Features` below)

 ## Key Content:

 ### An Event and Meetup Calendar

-**Want to take the UI and features of https://sched.com/directory** Thus one can easily filter and find events and meetups that fit thier interests and build a personal schedual.
+**Design: Take the UI and features of https://sched.com/directory** Thus one can easily filter and find events and meetups that fit their interests and build a personal schedule.

-- fliters:
+- Filters:
-  - meetup name
+  - [ ] Meetup name
-  - tags/types/topic (many options, possibly as many as people add to events unristricted)
+  - [ ] Tags/types/topic (many options, possibly as many as people add to events unrestricted)
-  - date range
+  - [x] Date range
-  - time of day
+  - [ ] Time of day
+  - [ ] Max Duration
-  - location (city, possibly area/zone on map, even by venue?)
+  - [x] Location (city, possibly area/zone on map, even by venue?)
   - cost

-- Assemble a personal adgenda:
+- Assemble a personal agenda:
-  - check for conflicting times
+  - [ ] Check for conflicting times
-  - export to your calendar
+  - [ ] Export to your calendar
   - RSVP to organizers - link.
 Plug in any RSVP tool/ticketing system.
 Could just be an email.

 - [ ] Anyone can add events
+  - [ ] **Might consider needing to run a hosting node to do so?**
+    - Need Peer ID to write to events?
+    - Need to host/serve the site on IPFS (or other DB) for events to show up?
   - [ ] Integrated form to submit any event.
     - [PeerPad](https://ipfs.io/ipns/peerpad.net/#/) as a way to do this?
     - [ ] Creates an issue /pull request to the hosting repo.
     - [ ] Secondary system to allow full commit  access once approved.
 - [ ] Automatically pulls new events from a linked site - like meetup.com
 - [ ] Easy to use interface to add
 - [ ] Can subscribe to updates via email
-- [ ] linked with twitter bot to broadcast
+- [ ] Linked with twitter bot to broadcast
 - Inspiration:
       - http://getmeetingstar.com/
       - https://www.eventbrite.com/d/co--denver/events/
           - Use Cards for events vs. a calendar layout

 ### Three Community ways to Communicate/Interact Online:

 #### Community Chat
 For short form conversation and pressing news/issues